Penn State taps ex-FBI director to probe sex abuse

 "The scope of our work will be broad, covering a lengthy period of time," Freeh said.

+Word of the investigation came as a psychologist working with one of Jerry Sandusky's alleged abuse victims, now a senior in high school, said his client had been forced to leave school because of bullying.

-Jerry Sandusky, 67, a former assistant football coach at Penn State, was charged this month with multiple counts of sexually abusing eight young boys over a 15-year period.
-Sandusky has denied he abused the boys and said he is not a paedophile.
+Sandusky, 67, a former assistant football coach at Penn State, was charged this month with multiple counts of sexually abusing eight young boys over a 15-year period.
+In a nationally-televised interview, Sandusky denied he abused the boys and said he is not a pedophile.

 Two former university officials were charged in an alleged cover-up.
-They have also said they are innocent.
+They have also said they were innocent.

 The board of trustees fired legendary football coach Joe Paterno and Penn State's president for failing to tell police about the allegation of abuse once they learned of it.